AdobeDocs/experience-platform.en/help/data-science-workspace/authoring/feature-pipeline.md

 | FeaturePipelineFactory | A FeaturePipelineFactory class builds a Spark Pipeline consisting of a series of Spark Transformers to perform feature engineering.
 You can choose not to provide a FeaturePipelineFactory class and implement your feature engineering logic within the DatasetTransformer class instead. |
 | DataSaver | A DataSaver class provides the logic for the storage of a feature dataset. |

-When a Feature Pipeline job is initiated, the Runtime first executes the DataLoader to load an input data as a DataFrame and then modifies the DataFrame by executing either the DatasetTransformer, or FeaturePipelineFactory, or both.
+When a Feature Pipeline job is initiated, the Runtime first executes the DataLoader to load input data as a DataFrame and then modifies the DataFrame by executing either the DatasetTransformer, FeaturePipelineFactory, or both.
 Lastly, the resulting feature dataset is stored through the DataSaver.

 The following flowchart shows the Runtime's order of execution: